 Good communication with the person’s unpaid carer(s) is vital if you are providing care in addition to the care they provide, especially if you are working within their home.
 While a professional carer may be involved to provide respite breaks for family carers, family carers may also step in to allow professional carers to have breaks from their caring duties.
 During the handover of responsibilities, they will need to be made aware of any developments or changes in procedures.
 Alongside the person with MND, the family will also be very influential in executive decision-making, so precise communication with family members is very important.

 If the person with MND needs to be taken to hospital in an emergency, don’t be afraid to offer information that may help the ambulance staff or paramedics.
 Ambulance staff may not know very much about MND and might not be aware, for example, that they should not:

 - lie the person flat

 - automatically give the person oxygen, unless it is under guidance of an MND specialist.
-See our information about oxygen.
+See our information for acute and emergency staff.

 To care effectively for a person with MND, you will need training in:

 - MND – including how it progresses and important markers to look out for

 - good communication skills – a care worker should know how to communicate with, and understand the needs of, a person who may have lost or has difficulty with their speech